 At the disused railway cutting, you can collect from two locations either in the river by searching for both Ordovician and Silurian fossils, or within rocks lying around.
 This is by far the most productive and, at most horizons, the rocks are packed with Ordovician brachiopods (in particular, Heterorthis alternata).
 The easiest way is to carry samples from the cutting back to the grass area and split the rocks.
 You may need preserving liquid on site, as the fossils are extremely fragile.

 Ordovician sandstones continue to the bridge, where there are vast amounts of fallen rocks within scree slopes to search in.
 The high cliff faces often crumble to provide plenty to search in without the need to hammer the faces.
 Brachiopods and bivalves are common, but gastropods and trilobites can also be found.
 This site is a site of special scientific interest (SSSI), so hammering on the bed rock is not allows.
 You won’t find many fossils here, as the rocks are mostly Pre-Cambrian, but they are geologically very interesting to see.
 You may find the occasional rock full of brachiopods from the Ordovician grit, but these are now rare.

 Most of the rocks along the trail are Ordovician from the Caradoc Stage.
-However, Silurian and other Ordovician rocks from the Stiperstones and the Long Mynd can be found in the riverbed along the trail.
+However, Silurian and other Ordovician rocks from both the Stiperstones and the Long Mynd quartzite ridges can be found in the riverbed along the trail.
 It is difficult to pinpoint the exact formations that these rocks come from.
-However, Silurian rocks from the Pentamerus Beds and Hughley Shales can be found at the southeast part of the trail.
+However, Silurian rocks from the Pentamerus Sandstone Formation and Purple Shales Formation can be found at the southeast part of the trail.

 In particular, children should stay away from the river.
 The high cliff faces at the old bridge and quarry should be kept clear of.
 Collect from the rocks below.